triton-inference-server/python_backend/README.md

 }
 ```

-For non-decoupled models, a `None` object must be appended to the response list
+For non-decoupled models, there can only be one response for each request.
+Since
+the rescheduled request is the same as the original, you must append a `None`
-for the rescheduled request.
+object to the response list for the rescheduled request.
 For example:

 ```python
 import triton_python_backend_utils as pb_utils